-Note: The hosts of the "Win Make Give" podcast are not recommending any strategies or advising you in any way.
+Note: The hosts and expert guests of the Win Make Give podcast are not recommending any strategies or advising you in any way.
 Please consult your tax advisor to see which strategies could be useful to your overall tax strategy.